omerkolcak/Electric-Guitar-Price-Prediction/README.md

   * Mean Squared Error: 187.6$
   * Mean Absolute Error: 134.5$
   * Mean Absolute Percentage Error: 14% (Maybe this one is a better indicator, since the errors for 2000$ electric guitar and 500$ will be different.)
+  * R^2 Score: 0.89 (which means the algorithm able to explain 89% of the variation)
 * Lastly, I productionarize the model with Streamlit library on heroku, so that anyone can enter the site before searching on the internet for electric guitars, and get some general idea about the price for the features that s/he wants.
 Web site is hosted on https://electric-guitar-price-pred.herokuapp.com/.
 ## Web Scraping
 I scraped about 1600 guitars and from https://findmyguitar.com/.
 The website includes various features like, the type of woods that are used to construct the guitar, country of origin, brand, hardware featrues like; pickups, tuners, switches etc.